BlueBubbleWei/SDCND/Term1-P5-Vehicle-Detection/Project5_Vehicle_Detection_writeup_report.md

 #### Explain how (and identify where in your code) you extracted HOG features from the training images.

-SPECIFICATION :  I defined the PIPELINE for the project as follows:
+SPECIFICATION :  First I defined the PIPELINE for the project as follows:

 STEP1.
 Load car and not car data from files provided in the resources,Data exploration